Find Casual Connections in Edinburgh

 The dating scene has this same dual personality.
 You can do the whole romantic Edinburgh thing - date under the castle, walks up Arthur's Seat, fancy cocktails overlooking the city.
 Or you can do the real Edinburgh thing - cheap drinks in old town pubs, late-night clubs that are somehow always sticky, house parties in Marchmont that go until sunrise.

 Both work for casual dating, just depends what you're after that particular night.
+That flexibility is rare - most cities commit to one vibe.
+Edinburgh gives you options.

 August Changes Everything